snacktavish/OpenTree_SSB2020/TreeComparison.md

 While this analysis is running, I will demonstrate uploading the updated tree file to https://devtree.opentreeoflife.org/curator

 **For real analyses, you would want to bootstrap your tree!**
-But for in lab that is too slow, so we will just just look at the ML tree.
+But for in lab that is slow, so we will just look at the ML tree.
+This example ML tree actually has low support.

 ### Uploading your own tree to OpenTree for interactive comparison with the OpenTree synthetic tree and Taxonomy